darkknight015/shopify_discounts_section/README.md

 **The discounted-product.liquid file can be uploaded in your Shopify Theme > Edit Code > Sections and its JS code is also added inside the section.
 While the css file can be included in theme.liquid.**

+It should be compatible with all the themes since its general code, otherwise you can raise issues as well.

 **Use this code in header for including css file =>** {{ 'dk_style.css' | asset_url | stylesheet_tag }}

 **Use below code in header to include google fonts used by the discount section**